Sage-Bionetworks/portalsDocs/articles/managing_custom_metadata_at_scale.md

 To download the annotation values from the Web client:

-1. Navigate to the file `View` of choice.
+1. Navigate to the file View of choice.
-2. Click the **Download Options** button to the right of the query bar of the file `View`.
+2. Click the **Download Options** button to the right of the query bar of the file View.
-3. Click **Export Table** to download the file `View`.
+3. Click **Export Table** to download the file View.
 Be sure to have `Include row metadata (Row Id and Row Version)` selected when downloading.

-Now that you have the file `View` downloaded, you can edit the values using your tool of preference, whether that is Python, R, Excel, LibreOffice, etc.
+Now that you have the file View downloaded, you can edit the values using your tool of preference, whether that is Python, R, Excel, LibreOffice, etc.

-With the changes saved, go back to the file `View` in your browser.
+With the changes saved, go back to the file View in your browser.
-1. Click **View Tools** located at the upper right of the file `View`
+1. Click **View Tools** located at the upper right of the file View
 2. Select **Upload Data to View** from the dropdown.
 3. Browse and choose the edited file
 4. Click **Next** to preview the uploaded file.
-5. Click **Update Table** to update the file `View` and populate the changes to all the files in Synapse.
+5. Click **Update Table** to update the file View and populate the changes to all the files in Synapse.

 ### Programmatic Clients

-Alternatively, download the `View` with the R or Python client:
+Alternatively, download the View with the R or Python client:

-1. Query for the `View` with [`synTableQuery()`](https://r-docs.synapse.org/reference/synTableQuery.html) or [`syn.tableQuery()`](https://python-docs.synapse.org/build/html/Client.html#synapseclient.Synapse.tableQuery). **To delete all the annotations of a key, you have to keep the column in the file view but remove the values.**
+1. Query for the View with [`synTableQuery()`](https://r-docs.synapse.org/reference/synTableQuery.html) or [`syn.tableQuery()`](https://python-docs.synapse.org/build/html/Client.html#synapseclient.Synapse.tableQuery). **To delete all the annotations of a key, you have to keep the column in the file view but remove the values.**
 2. Update and then store the annotations in the [R client](https://r-docs.synapse.org/articles/views.html#updating-annotations-using-view) or [Python client](https://python-docs.synapse.org/build/html/Views.html#updating-annotations-using-view).

 <br>